ballerina-platform/module-ballerinax-hubspot.crm.commerce.discounts/examples/festival_discounts/README.md

 ## Festival Discounts

 This use case demonstrates how the `hubspot.crm.commerce.discounts` API can be used to create and manage a batch of discount at a time.
-This example involves a sequence of actions that leverage the Hubspot CRM API v3 to demonstrate the process of creating, fetching, updating,archiving a batch of discounts and searching discounts.
+This example involves a sequence of actions that leverage the Ballerina "Hubspot CRM Discount connector" to demonstrate the process of creating, fetching, updating and archiving a batch of discounts.

 ## Prerequisites